isenberg/improved-color-from-crism/README.md

 White surfaces like northern polar cap snow is expected to show a flat I/F spectrum, as can be verified by telescope observations form Earth or from other cameras in Mars orbit.

-For the improved calibration, the spectrum of white snow surfaces extracted from existing CRISM VNIR if*mtr3 images needs to be manually extraced with http://crism.jhuapl.edu/JCAT and exported from there as `matching_functions/mtrdr_whiteflat.csv`.
+For the improved calibration, the spectrum of white snow surfaces extracted from existing CRISM VNIR if*mtr3 images needs to be manually extraced with http://crism.jhuapl.edu/JCAT and exported from there as `mtrdr_whiteflat.csv`.
 It will be loaded by crism.py.

 The image-viewer's illuminant is changed from D65 to the more common D55 of current screens.